nifunk/learning_event_triggered_control/README.md

 For the stability verification algorithm we use parts from the [NNet repository](https://github.com/sisl/NNet).
 The license, as well as the files that we use from this repo are placed in the folder **retrain_proc/utils**.

+If you use this code, please kindly cite the publication **TODO: INSERT PUBLICATION!!!**

 # Reproducing the results on the Pendulum / Highdimensional environments

 This is a step by step instruction how to reproduce the results